StamusNetworks/suricata-4-analysts/source/smb-threat-hunting.rst

 Hunting on SMB events is a big task and to be more potent and successful it also needs infrastructure and organisational local knowledge.
 As an example it might be interesting to know, highlight and investigate when a ``Scheduled Task`` is created remotely.
-This is indeed a task that is definitely only done by some advanced system administrator and by some attackers.
+This is indeed a task that is definitely only done by some advanced system administrators and by some attackers.

 For that we can use the following rule: